Joey Meneses Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 18th in MLB.

-- Mets pitchers combine to surrender the fifth-most home runs in baseball (33 total, 1.4 per game).
+- Mets pitchers combine to rank 25th in baseball in home runs given up (34 total, 1.4 per game).

-- Butto gets the call to start for the Mets, his first of the season.
+- Senga makes the start for the Mets, his fifth of the season.
+He is 3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched.

+- In his last outing on Friday against the San Francisco Giants, the righty threw five innings, allowing four earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has put up an ERA of 4.29, with 10.7 strikeouts per nine innings.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.